Chimp Crazy: Aftermath

 Before the chimps' arrival, the center housed five other chimpanzees born at the Missouri facility and sold as pets, including Tammy's son.
 Thus, the new arrivals were able to meet siblings and other family members for the first time.

 Connor, the chimp rented out for Hallmark greeting cards, was diagnosed with advanced bladder cancer and died.
 On its Facebook page, the Center posted that Connie Casey (of Missouri Primate Foundation) "was notified as soon as the diagnosis was made, and she visited him at the sanctuary to be with him during his final days."

 As a result of being held in Tonia Haddix's basement for several months, Tonka was unable to secure a spot with his family members at the sanctuary, which by then had no more vacancies.
 Instead, Tonka was sent to a different sanctuary in Florida, Save the Chimps.
 (Both Center for Great Apes and Save the Chimps are accredited by the Global Federation of Animal Sanctuaries.)

 Tonka's move to Save the Chimps was deemed successful.
-Despite arriving at the sanctuary pale and overweight, he did not have any heart problems or other serious issues according to a veterinary exam.
+Despite arriving at the sanctuary pale and overweight, veterinarians found that he did not have any heart problems or other serious issues.
 During his initial 60-day quarantine, Tonka was filmed in a YouTube video playing chase with Jacob, a fellow chimp in quarantine in the adjacent enclosure.
 Tonka quickly developed a friendship with Jacob and another male chimp, Cayleb, who turned out to be Tonka's son.
 Lisa Marie, a female in a different group at the sanctuary, is also Tonka's offspring.

 Tonka was eventually placed in Doug's family group on one of Save the Chimps' 12 island habitats.
 According to the group's website, Tonka's favorite things are sunshine, painting, juice, and fleece blankets.

-Save the Chimps gives its males vasectomies to prevent them from reproducing while allowing them to enjoy their natural appetites.
+Save the Chimps gives male chimps vasectomies to prevent them from reproducing while allowing them to enjoy their natural appetites.
 A representative from the sanctuary reported that Tonka is "very interested in the females" and "quite a ladies' man."

 In the month after Chimp Crazy aired, donations to Save the Chimps doubled and website traffic increased 7000%.